michalkotlinski/www/md/faq_ru.md

 This takes place in two steps.
 The first step is a simple vote on keeping the existing service provider or choosing a new one.
 The second step is a confirmation vote, where the minority, having lost the previous vote but comfortable the winner is indeed not an attacker, can vote alongside the majority in order to avoid splitting the DAO.
 On the other hand, if the minority does suspects a 51% attack, it's important for it to keep its ability to stick with its decision to split the DAO, effectively rendering any attack unprofitable.

+### I thought DAOs were fully automated, why do you call this a DAO?

+Slock.it GmbH is set on building a DAO, that is, the first proposal to the DAO will include an offer relating to the continuous improvement of the DAO's own codebase.

+Version 1 of the DAO, while not fully autonomous in the sense that the DAO token holders will be 100% in control of it, still represents an considerably better process than a traditional 'crypto kickstarter'.
+Longer term, a Version 2 could see the percentage of transactions going back to the DAO to become dynamic and orchestrated by a narrow AI, lowering the fee as more Slocks are deployed, or raising it when in need of further funds - this effectively would automate the decentralized organization.
+Such a switch would however first require a vote by the DAO token holders.

+### Why did you choose to abstract the operational parameters of the DAO?

+You might wonder why the operational parameters of the DAO have been abstracted as part of a series of smart contract between the DAO and its service provider.
+This is because the DAO will hold 100% of its funds from day one and had to be made immutable code-wise, while at the same time needed to retain enough flexibility to hire and fire service providers.

+Using this model we are able to guarantee that the core DAO code itself (the part that holds the funds) will rarely, if ever need to be updated.
+To keep adapting rapidly to market changes, the DAO will vote on offers and could even change service providers.
+This means the DAO will still be able to not only affect the operational parameters of its relationships with suppliers, but also completely change business models if needed.